alfianriv/graphql-sequelize-apollo/README.md

 Read documentation and what Link Schema does

+GraphQL Authorization on a Resolver Level
+We use combine resolvers / resolver middleware which comes from the package graphql-resolvers.

+Let's create one in our resolver file under authorization.js

+You can see we can apply this file to our message mutations by using combineResolvers.

 const resolvers = {
   Query: {
     me: (parent, args, { me }) => {